lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 --- abstract

-{{!RFC5280}} specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
+RFC5280 specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
 This document defines a general purpose document signing KeyPurposeId for inclusion in the Extended Key Usage (EKU) extension of X.509 public key certificates.
-The presence of this KeyPurposeId in the extended key usage extension denotes that use of the certified public key is restricted to document signing.
+Document Signing applications may require that the EKU extension be present and that a document signing KeyPurposeId be indicated in order for the certificate to be acceptable to that Document Signing application.

 --- middle